 Paul picks up three more gifts (prophecy, understanding, and faith) in verse two.
 The Corinthians highly regarded these gifts.

 Paul speaks hypothetically (a third class condition in the Greek) and not actually about gifts listed in this verse.

 I have the gift of prophecy,

 Prophecy is a greater gift (14:1-5) than tongues (v.1).
 In its primary sense, the gift of prophecy is the ability to know divine truth apart from human knowledge.
 Prophecy is the ability to receive knowledge directly from God by divine revelation.
-This was a primary gift during the completing of the canon of Scripture in the first century.
+This was a primary gift during the completion of the canon of Scripture in the first century.
 Once God completed the canon, He limited the gift to exposition (13:8), so in its secondary sense, prophecy is the ability to expound the Word of God (chapter 14).

 And understand all mysteries and all knowledge,

 “Mysteries” are truths not hitherto revealed to the point of understanding.
 They are not something spooky or mysterious.
-We can find a usage of myster as a truth not hitherto revealed is in Ephesians three: no Jew fully understood that God would bring Gentiles and Jews together in one body (Ep 2:15-18; 3:3-5).
+We can find usage of mystery as a truth not hitherto revealed is in Ephesians three: no Jew fully understood that God would bring Gentiles and Jews together in one body (Ep 2:15-18; 3:3-5).

-“Understanding” is insight and “knowledge” is the capacity to gather facts of divine revelation.
+“Understanding” is insight, and “knowledge” is the capacity to gather facts of divine revelation.
 The gifts referred to here are a combination of the gifts of wisdom, knowledge, and discernment.
 Capacities of understanding and knowledge hold the great danger of arrogance and pride if not held in humility.